 After so many fighting, the Hastings, with their divertive action, were the only unit across the river.

 The new plan for the following days was very simple: on the left side the Princess Patricia's Canadian Light Infantry had to cross the Moro toward la Torre, in the centre the Royal Canadian Regiment had to attack again San Leonardo and on the right side after the Highlanders attach the second wave had to join the road junction called CIDER.
-On 8th December the Hastings were all on the other side of the river and the Royal Canadian Regiment started his attack, it completed a bridge across the Moro River, enabling to cross the river on their tanks but lost 21 soldiers and 53 were wounded or missing.
+On 8th December the Hastings were all on the other side of the river and the Royal Canadian Regiment started his attack, it completed a bridge across the Moro River, enabling to cross the river on their tanks but lost 21 soldiers on Ortona Battlefield and 53 were wounded or missing.

 General Vokes understood the Gully was still in German hands and reinforced the Van Doos regiment at Casa Berardi.
-The operation was called and started at 8.00 on 18th December 1943 with a heavy fire, then the 48th Highlanders advanced and at the end of the action they had lost only 4 soldiers.
+The operation was called "Morning Glory" and started at 8.00 on 18th December 1943 with a heavy fire, then the 48th Highlanders advanced and at the end of the action they had lost only 4 soldiers.
 The following operation was unlucky, because the Carleton and York Regiment was for a while under friendly fire so, the protective fire was cancelled and the Royal Canadian Regiment that was exactly in this moment attacking the enemies, was put in enormous danger.
 On 19th December after a quite suicidal frontal attack the First Canadian Division reached the Cider Crossroads: the road to Ortona was in front of them.

 On 20th December the Canadian Royal Edmond Regiment and the Seaforth Highlanders of Canada attacked the Town of Ortona, and after fighting building by building on 28th December after 8 days of fighting the German troops withdraw from the town